 Course Selection and Transferability

-Dual Enrollment students can take classes in two settings: on Arcadia's Glenside campus where students take classes with traditional undergraduates, or in the students' high school with courses taught by Arcadia faculty.
+Dual Enrollment students can take classes in two settings: on Arcadia's Glenside campus, where students take classes with traditional undergraduates, or in the students' high school with courses taught by Arcadia faculty.
 Arcadia University is a regionally accredited institution and credits should be eligible to transfer to other four-year colleges and universities.
 Arcadia cannot guarantee transferability to other institutions.
-Students should consult with the institution of their choice to determine transferability.
+Students should consult with the institution of their choice to determine transferability before applying.

-Arcadia believes that providing students with an ongoing, comprehensive, personal interactive experience advising process is important for student success.
-We are committed to providing students with the guidance necessary to make appropriate academics and career decisions.
-Each student works with a program coach to asist them in registration and throughout the semester.
+Arcadia believes that providing students with an ongoing, comprehensive, and personal interactive experience during the advising process is important for student success.
+We are committed to providing students with the guidance necessary to make appropriate academic and career decisions.
+Each student works with an academic advisor who will assist them throughout their enrollment in the program, from registration of classes to completion of the semester.